 Claiming Justice is a group of the Student Coordinating Council that seeks to serve students by providing opportunities to consider and articulate the theological relationship between faith and justice by raising awareness through education, the facilitation of experiential opportunities to stand against injustice and creating space for open dialogue.

-Our purpose: The Evangelical Student Association exists for those whose concerns and interests relate to the proclamation of the good news of Jesus Christ in word and deed and to the command to make disciples of all peoples around the world.
+The Evangelical Students Association exists for those whose concerns and interests relate to the proclamation of the good news of Jesus Christ in word and deed and to the command to make disciples of all peoples around the world.
 We meet approximately once a month for lunch to fellowship and discuss our interests.

-Fellowship for Theological Discourse seeks to take what we are learning in the classroom and discuss how we ought to apply it to issues, concerns and events facing church leaders, congregations, and the world today.
-We have specified topics to prompt discussion each week, so feel free to join any time!
-We welcome students, family members and friends to join us at The Marlay at 4:00pm on Friday afternoons (meet in front of NRH at 3:45pm to carpool) with snacks and non-alcoholic beverages on us!
+Fellowship for Theological Discussion was established for the purpose of encouraging every student to the highest possible scholarship in a relaxed and open atmosphere.
+FTD brings a topic to prompt discussion each week..
+We welcome students, family members and friends to join us at The Marlay on Friday afternoons (meet in front of NRH to carpool) with snacks and non-alcoholic beverages on us (and any other beverages on you)!

 The purpose of Sustaining Attention to God’s Earth (hereafter SAGE) is to help Columbia Theological Seminary move toward becoming a more environmentally sustainable community.
 SAGE does this through advocating for environmentally sustainable practices throughout the seminary, serving as a resource for the community, offering educational opportunities, partnering with other organizations on and off campus, and promoting practices that link sustainable living to worship.